macrametv/www.macrame.tv/_posts/2021-04-29-nico-freire.md

     **Something that gave him the desire to learn,** to experiment, to mutate into different designers, all of them in the same skin.
 Something  so in tune with what he was interested in: music, fashion, trends, beauty and of course, food.
 Something we now know as Social Media.
   section2: >-
     > "**It was extremely new at that time.
-But what I loved about it was that you could control the whole storytelling.** You could actually talk to people.
+But what I loved about it was that you could control the entire storytelling process.** You could actually talk to people.
 And get feedback.
 Making your own narrative was truly essential."

     >